DevClate/365AutomatedLab/README.md

   - Remove-CT365AllDeletedM365Groups
 - Export Groups from production to import template
   - Export-CT365ProdGroupToExcel
+- Remove all SharePoint sites from the recycle bin
+  - Remove-CT365AllSitesFromRecycleBin

 ### Data

 In LabSources you will find an excel file named 365DataEnvironment.xlsx that has 5 main tabs.
 Any additional tabs will be for different location-jobtitle tabs.
 You can use this workbook as is in your test environment, or use it as a template for your own data.